rackerlabs/support-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 #### How can I tell Rackspace about features I would like added or issues I discover while using Rackspace Monitoring?

-Please let us know of any features you would like added or any issues you find via the [Rackspace Community ](https://community.rackspace.com/) forums.
-For more immediate assistance with a time-sensitive issue, please file a ticket or contact your account team.
+Please file a ticket or contact your account team.

 #### Does the service support SNMP traps?